RodricBr/RodricBr/README.md

   <hr>

-  Currently specializing in threat analysis and engineering offensive security tools for linux-based environments.
+  Currently focused on Linux Infrastructure, Security Engineering, automation with Bash and offensive security research.

   - From Rio de Janeiro - Brazil
   - Self taught constant learner and open to collaborations